 This model meets the criteria established by the Department of Health and Human Services (HHS) for an “evidence-based early childhood home visiting service delivery model” for the general population, but does not meet the criteria for tribal populations.

-The Early Intervention Program (EIP) is designed to help young mothers gain social competence and achieve program objectives by teaching self-management skills, techniques for coping with stress and depression, and skills to communicate effectively with partners, family, peers, and social agencies.
-The program targets pregnant Latina and African American adolescents who are referred to the county health department or another health services agency for nursing care.
-EIP includes 17 home visits from mid-pregnancy through the child’s first year of life.
-During home visits, public health nurses use a variety of teaching methods to cover five main content areas: (1) health, (2) sexuality and family planning, (3) maternal role, (4) life skills, and (5) social support systems.
+The Early Intervention Program (EIP) for Adolescent Mothers was designed to help young mothers gain social competence and achieve model objectives by teaching self-management skills, techniques for coping with stress and depression, and skills to communicate effectively with partners, family, peers, and social agencies.
+The model served pregnant Latina and African American adolescents who were referred to the county health department or another health services agency for nursing care.
+EIP included 17 home visits from mid-pregnancy through the child’s first year of life.
+During home visits, public health nurses used a variety of teaching methods to cover five main content areas: (1) health, (2) sexuality and family planning, (3) maternal role, (4) life skills, and (5) social support systems.
 For more information, please read the Model Overview.